-We produce marriage statistics that are published under the National Statistics logo, the designation guaranteeing that those outputs have been produced to high professional standards set out in the Code of Practice for Official Statistics and have been produced free from any political interference.
+We produce demographic statistics on marriages taking place in England and Wales, which are published as National Statistics.
+This guarantees that these outputs have been produced to high professional standards set out in the Code of Practice for Statistics and have been produced free from any political interference.

 Published tables provide statistics on marriages that took place in England and Wales.
-Published tables provide an extensive time series for comparison.
-Explorable datasets are also released, which can be used to obtain more detailed statistics for a particular calendar year.
-In October 2013, a consultation was undertaken: Understanding user requirements for marriage, divorce and civil partnership statistics given the introduction of same sex marriage.
-The response to this consultation published in April 2014 details changes that have since been made to our annual marriages publication.
+From the 2013 data year onwards, the format of annual marriage publications changed.
+We now publish a selection of summary datasets, which provide an extensive time series for comparison.
+Alongside these, we also publish explorable datasets (published on the Nomis website), which can be used to obtain more detailed statistics for a particular calendar year.
+A consultation, Understanding user requirements for marriage, divorce and civil partnership statistics given the introduction of marriage of same-sex couples (docx, 181KB), was published in October 2013.
+The response to this consultation (PDF, 103.7KB), published in April 2014, detailed these changes.

 Prior to the 2012 data year, final marriage statistics for the previous year were published as a set of packages:

-The Marriages Quality and Methodology Information document contains important information on:
+Our Marriages in England and Wales Quality and Methodology Information (QMI) report contains more information on:

 - how the output was created

-Legally, a marriage is solemnised in either a civil or religious ceremony.
-Before the marriage, certain legal preliminaries must have taken place, the form of which varies; these are discussed in Section 3.
-The “manner of solemnisation” will determine who it is that completes the entry in the marriage register and, although the same information is collected for all marriages, the precise questions asked may differ.
+Legally, couples getting married can choose either a civil or religious ceremony.
+Before the marriage, certain legal procedures must have taken place, the forms of which vary.
+The type of ceremony will determine who completes the entry in the marriage register and, although the same information is collected for all marriages, the precise questions asked may differ.

 The existing provisions for the preliminaries to, and registration of, marriages and civil partnerships and the processing, reporting and analysis of relevant data appear in different legislation.
-This reflects the distinct and separate roles of the Registrar General for England and Wales and the UK Statistics Authority (the preferred name for the Statistics Board).
+This reflects the distinct and separate roles of the Registrar General for England and Wales and the UK Statistics Authority.

 The Registrar General is guided by the following legislation.